 Reconciliation Action Plan

 Playgroup Victoria recently launched our Reflect Reconciliation Action Plan.
 We recognise the important relationships Playgroup Victoria has with the Aboriginal and Torres Strait Islander peoples and pay respect to those past, present and future.
 We are committed to healing, to connecting and to paying respect to First Nations histories.
-This week, we encourage you to spend some time connecting with the land, to listening to First Nations stories and acknowledging Aboriginal and Torres Strait Islander peoples histories, cultures, art, communities and connection to land.
+We encourage you to spend some time connecting with the land, listening to First Nations stories and acknowledging Aboriginal and Torres Strait Islander peoples histories, cultures, art, communities and connection to land.

 Playgroup Victoria’s Reconciliation Action Committee